Empowering women through literacy and life skills

 Success will be to see each member of every group to have a 12 month food supply and to get into a surplus situation

-To economically empower the poor
+Our third aim is to economically empower the poor

 » Support the emergence of income generating activities

-To see savings and loans schemes set up in every group, and to see the emergence of many income generating activities among the groups and members
+Success will be measured through seeing savings and loans schemes set up in every group, and to see the emergence of many income generating activities among the groups and members

-Improved health and hygiene practices around washing, sanitation, food preparation and sleeping arrangements in the homestead.
+The overall impact will be to see change for every person and their homestead within the group's circle.
+There will be improved health and hygiene practices around washing, sanitation, food preparation and sleeping arrangements in the homestead.

-Verification is by external visits from Ugandan national leadership and UK Afrinspire trustees to audit and assess impact.
+This will all be verified by external visits from Ugandan national leadership and UK Afrinspire trustees to audit and assess impact.

 Risks can be major, such as drought, civil unrest, natural disasters or acts of sabotage.
 The abject poor are very vulnerable to adverse circumstances.